Best Pelvic Floor Exercises for Pregnancy - Strengthen & Prepare for Birth

 Guided Pelvic Floor Exercises Postpartum

-Where are Your Pelvic Floor Muscles?
+Where are Your PF Muscles?

 The pelvic floor muscles are between your pubic bone at the front and your tailbone at the back.
 They support the bladder, bowl and uterus.